What Is Diabetes Insipidus?

 Dipsogenic Diabetes Insipidus

-This form of the disease caused by damage to the thirst mechanism in the brain (hypothalamus).
-Drinking too much liquid can cause this condition, as can sarcoidosis (an inflammatory disease) and mental illness.
+This form of the disease is caused by dysfunction of the thirst mechanism in the brain (hypothalamus) resulting in drinking too much liquid.
+The exact cause is unclear, but associated conditions include mental illness and sarcoidosis (an inflammatory disease).

 This type of DI occurs only during pregnancy when an enzyme made by the placenta destroys a mother’s own ADH.
 The placenta plays an important role in the exchange of nutrients and waste products between the fetus and the mother.